 Good question.
 You probably won't use it for note-taking if you type faster than you write.
 But there are still practical reasons.
 You need cursive for signatures (yes, printed signatures exist, but they look unfinished).
 Reading historical documents requires it—anything handwritten before 1980 is probably in cursive.
 And despite the digital takeover, some professional contexts still expect handwritten thank-you notes or personal correspondence in cursive.

-According to a 2019 survey by the American Journal of Occupational Therapy, adults who learned cursive as children reported 23% less hand fatigue during extended writing sessions compared to those who only learned print.
-The continuous motion reduces the repetitive strain of lifting and repositioning the pen.
+Adults who learned cursive as children often report less hand fatigue during long writing sessions than those who only learned print, because the continuous motion reduces the repetitive strain of lifting and repositioning the pen.
 Check out our structured practice guide to start building muscle memory, or use our custom worksheet generator for daily drills.

 For more on different writing styles, see our guide on calligraphy styles and their histories.